s-esposito/mvdatasets/README.md

 <br>
 University of Tübingen, Autonomous Vision Group

-Various data loaders for multi-view datasets commonly used in 3D reconstruction and view-synthesis.
+Our goal is to provide a plug and play library to quickly develop and test new research ideas.
+We offer various data loaders for commonly used multi-view datasets in 3D reconstruction and view-synthesis, that work out of the box without further data processing.

 Static (3D):
 - [DTU](#)